Anne M. Schot

-Anne M. Schot (born 1966) is a Nederlander botanist.
+Anne M. Schot (born 1966) is a Dutch botanist.

 Early life

 Anne M Schot was born on 20 September 1966 in Leidschendam, a town in South Holland province, Netherlands (Leidschendam has effectively become a suburb of Den Haag).

 She completed her diploma at the Stedelijk Gymnasium Leiden in 1984.
 In 1985 she started studies in Biology at Universiteit Leiden.
 She graduated in August 1991 with subjects in Evolutionary Biology and in Plant Geoegraphy, with the following works: